7 Sivan 5786 · 23rd May 2026

 "Take a census of the clan of Gershon, too, according to their fathers' houses, by their families."

 So why has the Parsha been split that way?
-The origins of the division of Parshot are not entirely clear, but it's likely they were developed during the Babylonian Exile with later modifications by Ezra the Scribe — they're not accidental, and there should be some thematic consistency.
+Why does the word נָשׂ֗א first appear in the previous Parsha under a section describing Levite laws of porterage for one of the clans, while the first chapter of this week's Parsha uses the same word in its title and continues to describe laws of porterage for the remaining Levite clans?
+Surely it would make more sense to keep the instructions for them in the same Parsha?
+The origins of the division of Parshot in the Torah are not entirely clear, but it's likely that they were developed during the Babylonian Exile with later modifications by Ezra the Scribe – but they're not accidental, there should be some thematic consistency.

-The Gershonites' and Merarites' responsibility is the parts of the Tabernacle itself — planks, posts, coverings, cords, pegs — which they transport in carts.
-This could be seen as mere schlepping.
-They're not the rock stars, or even the instrument techs; these are the guys driving the lorries with bits of the stage.
+The Gershonites' and Merarites' responsibility is the parts of the Tabernacle itself - planks, posts, coverings, cords, pegs – which they transport in carts (that each tribe donates at the end of the Parsha).
+This could be seen as mere schlepping – they're not the rock stars or even the instrument techs, these are the guys that drive the lorries with bits of the stage.
 But by commanding these responsibilities in its own Parsha, their status is elevated.
-Although most translations render the second verse as "Take a census", the commandment נָשׂ֗א אֶת־רֹ֛אשׁ can equally be translated as "Lift the heads."
-The Gershonite and Merarite clans are not an afterthought — their porterage is a privilege only they can undertake.
-G‑d is making the point that this work is as important as that of the Kohathites.
+Although most translations of the second verse interpret it as "Take a census", the commandment נָשׂ֗א אֶת־רֹ֛אשׁ can be translated as "Lift the heads".
+The Gershonite and Merarite clans are not just an afterthought – their porterage is a privilege which only they can undertake.
+G-d is making the point that this work is as important as that of the Kohathites.

 The next section deals with ritual impurity: